Sign in →

 Useful For

-Identification of causative mutations when a deficient serum level of alpha-1-antitrypsin is not explained by routine testing, such as proteotyping, genotyping, or isoelectric focusing phenotyping.
+Identification of causative variants when a deficient serum level of alpha-1-antitrypsin is not explained by routine testing, such as proteotyping, genotyping, or isoelectric focusing phenotyping

 Determining the specific allelic variant (full gene analysis) for prognosis and genetic counseling